dotnet/docs-maui/docs/platform-integration/appmodel/app-information.md

 ---
 title: "App Information"
 description: "Describes the IAppInfo interface in the Microsoft.Maui.ApplicationModel namespace, which provides information about your application.
-For example, it exposes the app name and version." ms.date: 05/23/2022
+For example, it exposes the app name and version." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.ApplicationModel"]
 ---

 # App information

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IAppInfo` interface, which provides information about your application.
-The `IAppInfo` interface is exposed through the `AppInfo.Current` property.

-The `AppInfo` and `IAppInfo` types are available in the `Microsoft.Maui.ApplicationModel` namespace.
+The default implementation of the `IAppInfo` interface is available through the `AppInfo.Current` property.
+Both the `IAppInfo` interface and `AppInfo` class are contained in the `Microsoft.Maui.ApplicationModel` namespace.

 ## Read the app information